Tufts-Technology-Services/tailscale-now/README.md

 #### Security without the churn

-We can give access to our users (tailscale users) to our grafana dashboards (or any other resources) without having a second level of authentication.
-You have already authenticated to the network (the tailnet) so you don’t have to authenticate again when accessing, for example, a grafana dashboard.
-We can get your identity from the network.
+We can seamlessly grant our Tailscale users access to resources like Grafana dashboards without requiring a secondary authentication step.
+Once authenticated to the Tailnet, users need not re-authenticate for each resource.
+Their identity is effectively recognized and verified through the network itself, simplifying access and enhancing user experience.

 #### Seamless connectivity